 I am interested in machine learning, network biology that is applied to clinical outcome prediction.
 The current machine learning field is dominated by gradient descent-based methods; I am more interested in developing the branch of techniques with matrix manipulation to complement the strength of gradient descent.
-I have written many top-performing algorithms in the systems biology field, as benchmarked by community-based challenges.
-Most of them involve a strong component of matrix decomposition, multiplication, or transformation.
+Most of my methods involve a strong component of matrix decomposition, multiplication, or transformation.
 I consider the gradient descent-derived approach in machine learning today and the matrix-derived approach are the natural descendants of two branches of modern math: calculus and linear algebra, which together will deliver the most powerful and accurate prediction algorithms.
-I encourage Umich students to take advantage of the courses I am teaching to learn these top-performing algorithms.

 I enjoy working with kids and found it a rewarding process to build long-term relationship with a smart student and a sweet family.
 I have coached high school students who placed first in the Southeast Michigan Science Fair, or entered Intel STS finalist.